oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/cloud-native-labs/rolling-updates/rolling-updates.md

 </details>

-## Step 4: Important note on external services
+## Task 4: Important note on external services
 Kubernetes can manage changes and rollbacks within it's environment, provided the older versions of the changes are available.
 So don't delete your old container images unless you're sure you won't need them!
 Kubernetes can handle the older versions of the config itself, but always a good idea to keep an archive of them anyway, in case your cluster crashes and takes your change history with it.

 However, Kubernetes itself cannot manage changes outside it's environment.
 It may seem obvious, but Kubernetes is about compute, not persistence, and in most cases the persistence layer is external to Kubernetes on the providers storage environments.